A Virtual Mechanical Interaction Layer Enables Resilient Human-to-Robot Object Handovers: Resilient Human-to-Robot Object Handovers

 \subsection{Experimental Metrics}

-We acquire a comprehensive set of metrics to evaluate the handover process performance, summarized in Table \ref{tab:metrics}.
+Existing works and benchmarks metrics are mostly tailored for static object handovers and focus on elaborate assessment of the sensory components \cite{sanchez2020benchmark}.
+Researchers tend to rely on the approach time and success rates when assessing the resilience of their methods.
+In contrast, we acquire a comprehensive set of metrics targeted towards evaluating the handover resilience, summarized in Table \ref{tab:metrics}.
 Each experimental run begins when the external activation device is pressed (i.e., the robot starts moving) and ends when the gripper fingers close.

 Distance-related metrics ($d_i, L_r, L_o, e_d$) are all calculated from the points illustrated in Table \ref{tab:metrics}.
 Yellow-red point pairs are used for $d_i$ and $e_d$.
 Red points are used for $L_o$, whereas yellow points are used for $L_r$.
 The largest of the three values is reported in the results.
 Angles are calculated based on the axis-angle representation formed by the relative rotation matrix between the two relevant rotation matrices.
 For example, in the case of $\theta_r$, the two rotation matrices are formed by the three virtual model control points attached to the robot at its initial pose and at its final pose.